MorganJBradford/tap-room-redux/README.md

   #### Launch Application

-  * In the tap-room repository:
+  * In the  top level directory, tap-room:
+      1. Enter `npm install` in your terminal.
-      * Enter `npm start` in your terminal.
+      2. Enter `npm start` in your terminal.

 ------------------------------